ceejbot/skse-rust-template/README.md

 # skse-rust-template

 This is Ceej's template for setting up a repo for new Rust + CommonLibSSE-NG SKSE plugins.
 This is a hybrid approach, where you can mix and match C++ with Rust as you see fit.
+The template builds a working SKSE plugin that loads into the game and logs menu open/close events.

 ## Getting started